Principal = {

 ClientIPAddresses: string arrayThe list of IP addresses the request passed through with the first entry being the ultimate client of the request.
 Only available if heimdall is configured to trust the client, sending this information, e.g. in the

 Content-Typeheader.
 Supported content types are any MIME types withjsonoryamlsubtype, as well asapplication/x-www-form-urlencoded.
-If MIME type is unsupported, the method returns a string with the actual body contents.The actual request body is parsed only on the first use of this function.
+If the MIME type is unsupported or noContent-Typeheader is present, the method returns the raw body as a string.The actual request body is parsed only on the first use of this function.
 All subsequent calls return the cached result.
 Example 4.
 Example resultsIf the

 Content-Typeheader is set toapplication/jsonand the actual request body is a valid JSON object, shown below{ "context": "heimdall" }The call to the